The shift: from “best charities to donate to” to “ask the AI”

 The trust crisis AI doesn’t understand

+The disconnect between AI recommendations and nonprofit reality is wider than in almost any other sector.
 The nonprofit sector is in the middle of a trust crisis.
 The 2024 Edelman Trust Barometer found that trust in NGOs dropped to 57% globally — down 2 points from the prior year.
 In the US, the Independent Sector’s 2024 Health of the Sector report found that only 52% of Americans express “a lot” or “quite a bit” of confidence in charitable organizations.
-High-profile scandals, questions about overhead spending, and donor fatigue have made trust the scarcest resource in philanthropy.

 Nonprofit Reality What AI Tells Donors The Gap